owncloud-archive/documentation/developer_manual/core/theming.rst

 1. Create the ``l10n`` folder inside your theme, for the app that you want to override.
 2. In the ``l10n`` folder, create the translation file for the language that you want to customize.

-For example, if you want to override the German translation of "Download" in the ``files`` app, then you need to create the file ``owncloud/app/theme-example/l10n/de.js``.
+For example, if you want to overwrite the German translation of *"Download"* in the files app, you would create the file ``owncloud/apps/theme-example/apps/files/l10n/de_DE.js``.
+Note that the structure is the same as for images.
+You just mimic the original file location inside your theme.

-You then need to put the following code in the file:
+You would then put the following code in the file:

 .. code-block:: js